substack/invoicer/readme.markdown

 $ invoicer -r 'BEEPCORP HOLDINGS LTD' -e expenses.json -o invoice.pdf
 ```

+The first time you run invoicer you will be prompted to enter your name,
+address, email, and currency.

-And then you will have a fancy `invoice.pdf` that you can email or whatever.
+Once invoicer finishes you will have a fancy `invoice.pdf`.

 # usage